remy-guillermin/WACCM-Analysis/Scripts/Description.md

 # DST.ipynb
 Because we can only find DST index values for one year, we need to regroup the three years into one file, this can be done easily with the `panda` package.

+# omni_index.ipynb
+We need to do the same with omni indexes.

 # Hp30.ipynb
 We need to do the same with Hp30 index, but we use the `json`package here.